“Most convenient location in Williamsburg. Wouldn’t consider staying anywhere else to visit our son who attends the College of William and Mary.”

-Welcome to beautiful Williamsburg, Virginia.
-The Fife and Drum Inn, located right in the heart of downtown Williamsburg, offers not only stunning rooms and top quality guest experience, but it couldn’t be in a more convenient location for enjoying all that historic Williamsburg has to offer.
+The Fife and Drum Inn, a Williamsburg bed and breakfast is located right in the heart of downtown Williamsburg, offers not only stunning rooms and top quality guest experience, but it couldn’t be in a more convenient location for enjoying all that historic Williamsburg has to offer.

 Most guests enjoy taking advantage of the inn’s proximity to Colonial Williamsburg and the picturesque College of William and Mary campus, opting forgo driving from place to place and navigate the city on foot.
 But the inn’s prime location may make it hard to get anywhere too quickly.
 No, not because of traffic, but because there is so much to see and do along the way.

 You’re greeted with a plethora of dining and shopping options the second you step out the front door and onto quaint Prince George Street.
 Venture just a few blocks further and the options increase rapidly.
 From fast casual burgers and sandwiches to formal dining, fashion boutiques to tourism-centered shops, there’s something for everyone in bustling Merchants Square.

 A few of our favorite local restaurants include:

 Aromas – calling all coffee lovers, sandwich lovers, mac and cheese lovers… basically, food lovers in general.
 Aromas has a little bit of everything and is the perfect spot to unwind after a long day of exploring.

 Berret’s Seafood Restaurant and Taphouse Grill – what’s not to like about a place that that serves oysters on the half shell, she crab soup and fresh caught seafood dishes?
 Berret’s offers the best of both worlds with a fine dining experience inside and a more casual bar and grill setting outdoors.